 Naval officer in World War II, oil businessman, Congressman, Vice President and 41st U.S. President.
 Foreign policy drove the Bush presidency and in the wake of economic concerns, he lost the 1992 presidential election to Democrat Bill Clinton.

 On November 25, 2017, George H.W.
 Bush became the longest-living President in U.S. History at the age of 93 years and 166 Days (and counting).
 The previous record had been held by Gerald Ford, with Ronald Reagan in third.
+Bush died on November 30, 2018 at the age of 94.

 Bill Clinton (1946-Present)